-The medical education system in Flanders has recently changed; instead of 7 years it has now been shortened to 6 years.
+The medical education system in Flanders has recently changed; instead of 7 years, it has now been shortened to 6 years.
 The first three years are the bachelor, the last 3 (or 4 for the old system) are the master years.
-The internships start in the master years, the exact time is different for each university.
-After these 6/7 years, the student applies for a program of a specific specialty, general practice or a research orientated program, which take another 2 to 6 years to complete.
+The internships start in the master years, and the exact moment is different for each university.
+After these 6/7 years, the student applies for a program of a specific speciality, general practice or a research-orientated program, which takes another 2 to 6 years to complete.

 Students have to pass an entrance exam before applying to one of the Flemish medical schools.

 The system in Wallonia is different, as the students do not have to pass an entrance exam.